-Zeller is a wildly popular restaurant in Budapest's downtown.
-Upon arrival, all guests are handed a complimentary Prosecco—albeit slightly flat and presented without much enthusiasm—before being led to one of the four indoor dining rooms.
-The best place to sit is in the light-filled interior courtyard topped with a sky window and featuring plenty of greenery.
-All tables comes with doodle-inspiring paper and colored pencils.
+Zeller is a tourist-heavy restaurant in Budapest's downtown near St. Stephen’s Basilica, one of the city's main attractions.
+Upon arrival, you'll be handed a complimentary Prosecco—albeit slightly flat and presented without much enthusiasm—before being led to one of the four indoor dining rooms.
+Try to sit is in the light-filled interior courtyard topped with a sky window and filled with greenery.
+All tables come with doodle-inspiring paper and colored pencils.

 Does Zeller live up to the hype?
 The short answer: not entirely.
 The dishes are reliable, but slightly overpriced (mains are €13-20) and far from memorable.
 The menu is a hodgepodge of pricey meats — think wild boar, duck liver, mangalitsa, lamb, venison — served with unexciting vegetables on the side.
 There's a wine list featuring Hungarian bottles.

 Overall, my impression is that Zeller has gotten a bit too comfortable with its popularity and the kitchen could use some of the ambition that made it so popular in the first place.